Kindness Poetry Competition 2023

 What does kindness mean to you?
 What does kindness look or feel like?

-Write a poem on kindness and enter SPINE Festival 2023’s competition for the opportunity to have your poem published by Otter-Barry Books!
-This competition is judged by Waterstones’ Children’s Laureate Joseph Coelho!
-Winners will be announced at the festival launch on 10 April 2023.
+We asked children to write a poem on kindness for the opportunity to have their poem published by Otter-Barry Books!* This competition was judged by Waterstones’ Children’s Laureate Joseph Coelho.

 - You must be 5 – 11 years old